 - Illness of the student - Medical appointments that cannot be scheduled outside the school day - Serious illness or death of a family member - Religious observances - School-sponsored activities (e.g., field trips, athletics, competitions, etc.) - Court appearances or other legal situations beyond the control of the family - Emergency situations as approved by the principal - Visits from a parent or guardian on active military duty who is on leave from, will be immediately deployed, or immediately returned with notification and approval of the principal - Suspensions - An absence which has been requested and approved in advance by the principal due to exceptional circumstances.
-In these situations, make-up work should be requested in advance of the absence and any tests, projects, or in-class assignments will be made up at the direction of the teacher. - Funeral - - Family Vacations - - History of chronic health problems (provided that appropriate written documentation is filed with the attendance office) - Parent Communicated Events, such as special occasions
+In these situations, make-up work should be requested in advance of the absence and any tests, projects, or in-class assignments will be made up at the direction of the teacher. - Driver's License test (written documentation required and parent call) - Funeral (parent call required) - Family Vacations (Must be approved by a principal in advance, see section regarding Prearranged Absences) - College Visits (See section regarding College Visits) - History of chronic health problems (provided that appropriate written documentation is filed with the attendance office) - Parent Communicated Events, such as special occasions

 The school administrators will reserve the authority to determine if an absence is excused.
+Please note that an "Excused" absence is still an absence from school and counts against A+ hours.